NikhilCodes/MusixInfo/README.md

 A flutter application to fetch details for recommended music tracks.

- + Used BLoC state management for handling internet connectivity situtations.
+ + Used BLoC state management for handling internet connectivity situations.

 ### Screenshots